tkchiang/bmc-h_polymorphism/README.md

 Included/processed files:
 - `Nanotube_TEM_analysis/tube_results.csv`: extracted nanotube diameters and chiral angles.
 - `SAXS_MCMC/5djb_FoXS.dat`: simulated scattering curve of a BMC-H subunit (PDB ID: 5DJB), interpolated to match experimental data.

-For full analysis, see the corresponding notebooks in each folder.